Step 1: Make it

 How it works

-- The sensor program uses the micro:bit’s compass (magnetometer) input sensor and a loop to measure the strength of the magnetic field every 2 seconds.
-It uses selection so when it falls below a certain level (the threshold), it sends a radio signal ‘door open’.
-If the magnetism reading goes above the threshold, it sends ‘door closed'.
+- It uses selection so when the magnetic field strength falls below a certain level (the threshold), it sends a radio signal ‘open’.
+If the magnetism reading goes above the threshold, it sends the signal ‘closed'.

 What you need

-- 2 micro:bits and at least 1 battery pack
+- two micro:bits and at least one battery pack

 - a magnet

-- some blu-tak or similar to fix a magnet to a door and a micro:bit to a door frame
+- some adhesive putty to fix a magnet to a door and a micro:bit to a door frame

-- optional headphones, buzzer or speaker and crocodile clip leads to attach it
+- if you have a V1 micro:bit and want to hear an audible alarm, optional headphones, buzzer or speaker and crocodile clip leads to attach them

 Step 2: Code it